haikuowuya/AndroidElementals/README.md

 [Android FlipView](https://github.com/emilsjolander/android-FlipView) * | A small, easy to use android library for implementing flipping between views as seen in the popular Flipboard application
 [Android Flip](https://github.com/openaphid/android-flip) * | A component for flip animation on Android, which is similar to the effect in Flipboard iPhone/Android
 [Flabby ListView](https://github.com/jpardogo/FlabbyListView) * | Android library to display a ListView which cells are not rigid but flabby and react to ListView scroll and touch events
+[FreeFlow](https://github.com/Comcast/FreeFlow) * | A layout engine for Android that decouples layouts from the View containers that manage scrolling and view recycling.
+FreeFlow makes it really easy to create custom layouts and beautiful transition animations as data and layouts change

 #### <a name="maps">Maps